Kaiwei44/fire/docs/docs/data/data.md

 which is enough for most of the cases.
 But for transaction data or order by order data, we have no choice but to use `pd.DataFrame` to store the data, but index have to be (Time × Stock) and columns should be the variable name.

-If the data is periodic in time, but may not be float/int/bool,
+If the data is periodic in time, but may not be float/int/bool, maybe we should design a new data structure like n-dimensional array to store the data.